An order deferring imposition of sentence must require that, 61 days after expiration or termination of probation:

 Rule 32.1 was amended, effective March 1, 2006, in response to the December 1, 2002, revision of the Federal Rules of Criminal Procedure.
 The language and organization of the rule were changed to make the rule more easily understood and to make style and terminology consistent throughout the rules.

-Rule 32.1 was amended, effective March 1, 2012, to clarify that any modification of an order deferring imposition of sentence must take place no later than 60 days after the expiration or termination of probation.
+Rule 32.1 was amended, effective August 1, 2021, to clarify that a petition seeking revocation of probation or modification of an order deferring imposition of sentence must be filed no later than 60 days after expiration or termination.

 Rule 32.1 was amended, effective March 1, 2019, to delete language that made the rule applicable only in misdemeanor and infraction cases.
 Under the amendment, the rule applies in all cases in which an order deferring imposition of sentence was entered.